-Limited Liability Company
+D.C.
+Limited Liability Company Formation

 A limited liability company, or LLC, is a business structure that provides the limited liability features of a corporation, but the tax efficiencies and operational flexibility of a partnership.
-Unlike a corporation, the owners of a limited liability company are referred to as “members,” and the members can consist of a single individual, two or more individuals, and even corporations and other LLC’s.
+Unlike a corporation, the owners of a limited liability company are referred to as “members,” and the members can consist of a single individual, two or more individuals, and even corporations and other LLCs.

-Much like a corporation, a limited liability company provides personal liability protection for its members against company debts and judgments against the business.
+Like a corporation, a limited liability company provides personal liability protection for its members against company debts and judgments against the business.
 A member’s liability is limited to his or her investment in the LLC, therefore, the limited liability company protects its members from personal losses beyond their individual investment.
 Further, the limited liability company protects members against liability for actions by members on behalf of the LLC.
 However, unlike a corporation, a limited liability company is not subject to “double taxation” and instead is taxed like a partnership.
-While a corporation is subject to taxation at the corporate level and then at the shareholder level, a limited liability company is considered a “pass-through” entity and the LLC’s profits and losses are only reported on the individual member’s tax returns.
-Accordingly, a LLC is a favorable entity as it provides for favorable limited liability protections and tax treatment.
+While a corporation is subject to taxation at the corporate level and then at the shareholder level, a limited liability company is considered a “pass-through” entity, and the LLC’s profits and losses are only reported on the individual member’s tax returns.
+Accordingly, an LLC is a favorable entity as it provides for favorable limited liability protections and tax treatment.